Austin bombing suspect was unemployed college dropout

 Conditt grew up in Pflugerville, a suburb just northeast of Austin where he was still living after moving out of his parents' home.
 It's not far from the site of the first of the four package bombings — a March 2 explosion that killed a 39-year-old man, Anthony House — though it's unknown if Conditt knew any of the victims and authorities said the motive for the attacks remained unclear.

 Authorities released few details about the suspect, aside from his age, that he was white and that he was apparently unemployed.
 But online postings indicate he was home-schooled.
 He later attended Austin Community College from 2010 to 2012, but he did not graduate, according to a college spokeswoman.
+He worked for a time at an area manufacturing company and Gov. Greg Abbott told KXAN-TV in Austin that Conditt had no criminal record.

 Conditt left little discernable trace on social media.
 Aside from a few photos of him on his family's Facebook pages, he apparently made six entries on a personal blog in 2012 in which he addressed a range of topics.
 In those posts, a blogger identifying himself as Mark Conditt of Pflugerville wrote that gay marriage should be illegal.
 He also called for the elimination of sex offender registries and argued in favor of the death penalty.
 He described his interests as cycling, tennis and listening to music